We are not currently accepting unsolicited narrator auditions.

 You could, if you choose, also submit a “generic” station tag for any of the other Escape Artists podcasts to use.
 Here is text you can record for that:

 Hello, this is [your name] [optional: tell us about yourself in under 10 words — ’Author of X’, ‘Host of Y’, etc.] and you’re listening to an Escape Artists podcast.

 The Submittable narration portal allows up to three files to be uploaded, so your narration, a Cast of Wonders station tag and a generic Escape Artists station tag would be welcomed uses of those uploads.

 Done!
 What’s Next?

 Before you’ve submitted your recording, please make sure your biography is up to date for the story’s introduction.
 This is your chance to promote yourself for all your hard work!
-You will be asked for your bio and a photo (optional) when you submit your completed narration to our Submittable Narrators portal.
+You can submit your bio and a photo (optional) via our Moksha portal, here.
 This bio will be read on the show and published on the website, and is a great opportunity to tell the world who you are.